DeanFac/facultyhandbook/docs/academic_courses/offerring_courses.md

 * To offer a new course in a particular semester, start the process at the beginning of the previous semester.**

-* Workflow :right:arrow: Academics :right:arrow: Introduce/Modify Course: **After filling in details, Click PrintCourse button and download the document and share with department.
+* Workflow :arrow_right: Academics :arrow_right: Introduce/Modify Course: **After filling in details, Click PrintCourse button and download the document and share with department.
-* Following approvals are needed: DCC (Dept Consultative Committee) :right:arrow: BAC (Board of Academic Courses) :right:arrow: Senate
+* Following approvals are needed: DCC (Dept Consultative Committee) :arrow_right: BAC (Board of Academic Courses) :arrow_right: Senate

 # Options available to students for academic improvement